My name is George Spencer. I sign my paintings "St. George" because my work is divine. I slay dragons of conformity.

 There are a few wrinkles to the definition.
 Outsiders are typically older, typically not just rural but from way beyond the boonies, often Southerners, sometimes mentally unsound or alcoholic, and occasionally profoundly religious.
 In many cases Outsiders come to art as a consequence of a terrible life trauma.
 As in getting one's leg snapped off in a coal mine.

-These Outsider folks are all dead.
+The Outsiders are dead.
 Howard Finster—dead.
 Jimmie Lee Sudduth—dead.
 Grandma Moses—her, too.

 What's more, no one is Outside anymore.
 Even the most remote holler's got WiFi.
 Or could.